An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Introduction

-Traditionally, many of the control problems in optics and photonics were implemented by stochastic parallel gradient descent (SPGD) algorithm with PID controller \cite{cauwenberghs1993fast,zhou2009,Abuduweili:20}.
-The target is to maximize the reward (e.g. optical pulse energy) by adjusting and controlling the system parameters.
-The SPGD algorithm is one of the special cases of stochastic error descent method \cite{cauwenberghs1993fast,dembo1990model}.
-Stochastic error descent is based on the model-free distributed learning mechanism.
-A parameter update rule is proposed by which each individual parameter vector perturbation contributes to a decrease in error (or increase in reward).
-However, SPGD is typically a convex optimization solver, and many control problems in optics are non-convex.
-SPGD may be failed to search the global optimum of the optics control system unless the initial state of the system is near a global optimum.
-Conventionally, the initial state of the optical system was adjusted by experienced experts, then utilizing SPGD to control the manually adjusted system, which becomes extremely hard with the increasing system complexity.
-In order to achieve efficient control and automation, deep RL was introduced to control optical systems \cite{Tunnermann:19,sun2020deep,Abuduweili:20rl,Abuduweili:21}.
-Most of the previous works implemented Deep-Q Network \cite{mnih2013playing} and Deep Deterministic Policy Gradient \cite{lillicrap2015continuous}, in optical control systems to achieve the comparable performance with traditional SPGD-PID control \cite{Tunnermann:19,valensise2021deep}.
-But there is a lack of works on the evaluation of more RL algorithms in the more complex optical control environment.
+In the field of optics and photonics, Stochastic Parallel Gradient Descent (SPGD) algorithm with a PID controller has traditionally been employed to tackle control problems \citep{cauwenberghs1993fast,zhou2009,Abuduweili:20}.
+These problems typically involve adjusting system parameters, such as the delay line of mirrors, with the objective of maximizing a reward, such as optical pulse energy.
+SPGD is a specific case of the stochastic error descent method \citep{cauwenberghs1993fast,dembo1990model}, which operates based on a model-free distributed learning mechanism.
+The algorithm updates the parameters by perturbing each individual parameter vector, resulting in a decrease in error or an increase in reward.
+However, the applicability of SPGD is limited to convex or near-convex problems, while many control problems in optics exhibit non-convex characteristics.
+As a result, SPGD struggles to find the global optimum of an optics control system unless the initial state of the system is in close proximity to the global optimum.
+Traditionally, experts would manually tune the initial state of the optical system, followed by the use of SPGD-PID to control the adjusted system.
+Nevertheless, acquiring such expert knowledge becomes increasingly challenging as system complexity grows.

-Studying and validating RL algorithms in the real-world optical system is a challenging process because its cost is expensive and requires experienced experts to implement the optical system.
-Instrumenting and operating RL algorithms in a simple optical system require significant funds and manpower.
-An effective alternative to validate RL algorithms in optics is simulation.
-Simulation has been used for robotics and autonomous driving since the early days of research \cite{pomerleau1998autonomous,bellemare2013arcade}.
-As learning-based robotics expands in both interest and application, the role of simulation may become ever more critical in driving research progress.
-But there is not any open sourced RL environment for optics control simulation by now.